Offline Adaptation of Quadruped Locomotion using Diffusion Models: Conclusion

 \section{Conclusion}

 We present a novel diffusion based method to learn a range of locomotion skills and show that we can adapt the test-time behaviour to maximise a reward after training.
 This is achieved using classifier-free guidance and we demonstrate robust and high quality trajectories on the real ANYmal quadruped.
 We also provide in-depth analysis of our methods limitations using ablations of several key hyperparameters.
 As with all imitation learning methods, high-quality data over a broad range of environments are required for training and this could be perceived as a limitation.
 However, with our classifier-free guidance, our methods are able to stitch together trajectories which maximise a desired reward after the diffusion model is trained.
 Hence, we do not require labelled data, and since our method can be adapted at test time, a mixture of feasible trajectories are sufficient.
 As with the majority of methods, there is a limitation to the degree to which the model can be adjusted after training.
 Our model approximates a broad range of diverse skills and can interpolate between them, but cannot extrapolate and maximise out-of-distribution rewards.
-In future work we will show that this mechanism could be used to guarantee that the test-time behaviour remains within the training distribution.
+Interesting directions for future work include using this mechanism to guarantee that the test-time behaviour remains within the training distribution, and to expand capabilities with more diverse and dynamic skills using motion capture data.